WISE-Developers/fire_growth_modelling_documentation/Meeting_Minutes/Meeting_Minutes_20240502.md

 # Agenda

 ## Remaining CIFFC Funds
--BC did not provide approval for Neal to be part of a not-for-profit foundation.
+BC did not provide approval for Neal to be part of a not-for-profit foundation.

--Canada Wildfire may be an option for CIFFC to transfer remaining WISE funds to.
+Canada Wildfire may be an option for CIFFC to transfer remaining WISE funds to.
--Canada Wildfire is a now a not-for-profit.
+Canada Wildfire is a now a not-for-profit.
--GNWT is a member of Canada Wildfire.
+GNWT is a member of Canada Wildfire.

 # Wildfire Resilient Futures Initiative